 How To Store

+Did you try out this air fryer tempeh bacon?
 Please leave a comment below, share it, rate it, or tag a picture @plantbasedandbroke on Instagram and hashtag it #plantbasedandbroke.
-Show off that creation with us.
+Show off that creation with us!

-Air Fryer Crispy Tempeh Bacon
+Crispy Air Fryer Tempeh Bacon

 Ingredients